GabrielleEaston/rails_from_scratch_101/README.md

 Awesome!
 We've got our User and Post models, and we've set the one-to-many relationship between them.
 Let's add some data!

 ## Setting Seed Data
 Now that we've got these siiiiiiick models, let's seed some data into our app.
 Copy the content from the `seeds.rb` file *from this Github repository* and paste it in the `seeds.rb` file *in your app*.
+You can find this file in your `db` folder.

 Save your `seeds.rb` file, go to your terminal, and type the following command: `rails db:seed`